55 Years Ago: Glen Campbell Makes His First Appearance With the Beach Boys

 Fifty-five years ago today (Dec.
 24, 1964) was an unforgettable day for Glen Campbell: It was on that date that the country crooner made his debut appearance with the Beach Boys, filling in for an ailing Brian Wilson at the Sam Houston Coliseum in Houston, Texas.

 Both Campbell and the Beach Boys were in the early days of their success when Campbell hit the road with the band.
-Campbell had released his third album, The Astounding 12-String Guitar of Glen Campbell, earlier that year, but he was still four years away from chart success (with “Gentle on My Mind,” which peaked at No. 2 in 1967); the Beach Boys, meanwhile, had just achieved their first No. 1 hit, “I Get Around.”
-The rising country star had played on several of the group’s sessions but had never performed live with them until Wilson unexpectedly canceled a series of dates due to a nervous breakdown.
+Campbell had released his third album, The Astounding 12-String Guitar of Glen Campbell, earlier that year, but he was still four years away from chart success (with "Gentle on My Mind," which peaked at No. 2 in 1967); the Beach Boys, meanwhile, had just achieved their first No. 1 hit, "I Get Around."
+As part of the Wrecking Crew, a revered group of studio musicians, the rising country star had played on several of the group's sessions but had never performed live with them until Wilson unexpectedly canceled a series of dates due to a nervous breakdown.